ferrarijh/webflux-react-websocket-chat/README.md

 `netsh interface ipv4 show excludedportrange protocol=tcp`

 In such case you may want to rewrite `docker-compose.yml` so contaiers can bind to available ports.

+### M1 Mac Docker Mysql Issue
+Mysql does not provide `linux/arm64/v8` architecture version of mysql image for M1 Mac, but M1 Mac is capable of handling Intel-friendly version image, which is `linux/amd64`.
+Therefore the issue can be fixed simply by using `linux/amd64` version of Mysql image.
+To do so, follow the steps below.

+1. Open `webflux-react-websocket-chat/chat-user/docker/db/Dockerfile`
+2. Change the first line `FROM mysql:8.0.28` to `FROM --platform=linux/amd64 mysql:8.0.28`